mushfoo/puka/docs/legal/privacy-policy.md

 - Post the updated policy on our website
 - Update the "Last Updated" date
-- Notify users of material changes via email (if using cloud sync)
+- Notify users of material changes via email (if using an account)
 - Provide 30 days notice for significant changes

 Continued use of the service after changes constitutes acceptance of the updated policy.